Guide to Buying Life Insurance for Business Owners and Entrepreneurs

 Business Factors

-The financial health and size of your business are important in deciding coverage.
+The financial health and size of your business are important in deciding the level of coverage of business life insurance or business owner life insurance.
 Consider monthly and yearly expenses, from rent to salaries.
 Gauge the business's assets, liabilities and growth projections to refine the coverage, thus ensuring the business remains solvent in unforeseen circumstances.

 Tools and Calculators